MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/index.md

 * Use [obfuscated string literals](../../query/scalar-data-types/string.md#obfuscated-string-literals), such as `h@"..."`, when sending secrets.
 The secrets will be scrubbed so that they don't appear in any trace emitted internally.

-Additionally, passwords and similar secrets should be stored securely and "pulled" by the application, as needed.
+* Passwords and similar secrets should be stored securely and "pulled" by the application, as needed.